cristianglezm/EvoGarden/Planning.md

 -   **`Controls.tsx`**: The UI for all `SimulationParams`, including new sliders and inputs for configuring the dynamic weather system (season length, temperature/humidity variation, etc.).
 -   **`ActorSelectionPanel.tsx`**: A panel that appears when a user clicks a cell containing multiple actors, allowing them to choose which one to inspect.
 -   **`FlowerDetailsPanel.tsx`**: Displays detailed data for a selected flower.
 Includes a "Track" button that utilizes the `useActorTracker` hook.
--   **`InsectDetailsPanel.tsx`**: Displays detailed data for a selected insect.
+-   **`InsectDetailsPanel.tsx`**: Displays detailed data for a selected insect or cockroach.
 Includes a "Track" button that utilizes the `useActorTracker` hook.
 -   **`EggDetailsPanel.tsx`**: A simple panel showing the time remaining until an egg hatches and what type of insect it will become.
 Includes a "Track" button that utilizes the `useActorTracker` hook.
 -   **`GenericActorDetailsPanel.tsx`**: A fallback panel that displays basic information for any other actor type (birds, nutrients, etc.).
 Includes a "Track" button that utilizes the `useActorTracker` hook.
 -   **`Flower3DViewer.tsx`**: Renders a flower's 3D model using `@react-three/fiber`.